 - Written permission from a supervisor and/or Prosecuting Attorney to participate in this process

 Groups will meet together for the initial Kick-off/Introduction webinar.
-After the initial webinar, each group will meet separately for the webinars, following the schedule specified below.
+After the initial webinar, each group will meet separately for the webinars.

 For more information, email Sarah Hubbard.